JannikArndt/jannikarndt.github.io/content/blog/2018/08/Examining a PostgreSQL with psql or pgcli.md

 While you can execute any SQL statement you want using the `psql` tool, there are a few shortcuts that make your life easier (if you can remember them).
 To list them all, write `\?` or have a look at [this cheat sheet](http://gpdb.docs.pivotal.io/gs/43/pdf/PSQLQuickRef.pdf):

 ### Databases

+> Tip: If you don't have a database to play with, try out [this example dump](https://github.com/JannikArndt/PostgreSQLSampleDatabase)!

 I like to start listing all databases in the current instance, using